NOAA-EMC/hpc-stack/docs/source/mac-install.rst

     $ brew install gcc@11

 Create symbolic links from the version-specific binaries to gcc and g++.
 A ``sudo`` password may be requested.
 The path will likely be ``/opt/homebrew/bin/gcc-11`` (Option 1), or ``/usr/local/bin/gcc-11`` (Option 2).

 .. code-block:: console

     $ which  gcc-11
-    $ cd /usr/local/bin/               (or /opt/homebrew/bin/ )
+    $ cd /usr/local/bin/        (OR cd /opt/homebrew/bin/ )
     $ ln -s gcc-11 gcc
     $ ln -s g++-11 g++

 There is no need to create a link for gfortran if this is the first installation of this compiler.
-If an earlier version of gfortran exists, you may rename it (e.g., to gfortran-old), and create a link to the new installation:
+If an earlier version of gfortran exists, you may rename it (e.g., to "gfortran-old") and create a link to the new installation:

 .. code-block:: console